ibexa/documentation-user/docs/content_management/translate_content.md

 - Content item's **Translations tab** — Go to **Content** -> **Content structure**, select a content item, open the **Translations** tab, and click **+ Add**.
 - Product's **Translations tab** — Go to **Product catalog** -> **Products**, select a product, open the **Translations** tab, and click **+ Add**.
 - **Content tree** — Click a three dot icon next to a content item in the content tree and, in the context menu, click **Add translation**.
-- **Content edit view** — When you choose to edit a content item and several language versions exist, the **Edit side-by-side** button is active for all languages that differ from the main language of the content item.
+- **Content edit view** — When you choose to edit a content item and several language versions exist, the **Edit side-by-side** button is active for all languages except for the main language of the content item.

 #### Source and target columns

 Depending on [user settings](get_started.md#user-settings), the source language column appears on the left or right of the side-by-side view.
 By default, the source is on the left.

-Non-translatable fields are inactive in the source column, but they remain active in the translation column.
+Translatable non-textual fields remain active in the translation column.
 This way you can, for example, replace images with their localized counterparts.

 ![Side-by-side translation view](img/managing_translations_sxs_view.png "Side-by-side translation view")